therealdavids/codeissoftware/_posts/2018-04-15-localization-for-americans.md

 ---
 #### A call for considering localization support, even when demand seems absent.

-As Americans, a majority of software projects we work on can completed solely using English for everything from page content to error messages.
-In these situations, support for a single language is sufficient - after all, if the intended user base is entirely fluent in a single language, why should we dedicate development time and resources to finding an appropriate library and incorporating it throughout the codebase?
+As Americans, a majority of software projects we work on can be completed solely using English for everything from page content to error messages.
+In these situations, support for a single language is sufficient - after all, if the intended user base is entirely fluent in a single language, why should we dedicate development time and resources to finding an appropriate support library and incorporating it throughout the codebase?

 As a developer fluent in a second spoken language and with experience working on projects requiring multilingual support, I argue that localization should be given consideration at the _outset_ of a project rather than as a feature branch months or years after release.